Nia MacKeown is a Pembrokeshire born artist with a passion for painting “en plein air”.

 Showing a keen interest in painting from a young age, she studied Foundation Art at college before earning a place at a London University.
 However, a change in direction saw Nia become a midwife for 6 years, during which time she spent her spare hours focusing on developing her painting technique and life drawing skills.
 In 2016 her passion for painting had taken over and she became a full time professional artist, painting the things she loves, imagery of everyday life, of the endearing commonplace, and landscapes tempered with reflection and light.
 Nia finds that working from life results in fresh, reactive mark making which helps her capture the essence of the scene.
 Although mainly working in oils on small panels when painting outdoors, these smaller studies are then often used to produce larger studio works.

-Past accolades include selection for the prestigious Royal Institute of Oil Painters exhibition, the Royal West Academy exhibition, the Wales Contemporary, the Artsist Magazine open competition as well as having been highly commended at the Bristol’s plein air painting competition.
+Past accolades include selection for the Royal Institute of Oil Painters exhibition, the New English Art Club, the Royal West Academy exhibition, the Wales Contemporary, the Artsist Magazine open exhibition.

 Nia is the daughter of the artist James Mackeown, the granddaughter of Martin Mackeown and the great granddaughter of renowned Irish artist Tom Carr.